Compassionate Trauma Therapy in NYC

 Signs You May Be Struggling With Unprocessed Traumas

-If you are wondering whether trauma therapy could help, you might relate to the following:
+If you are wondering whether therapy for trauma could help, you might relate to the following:

 • You feel on guard or “hyperaware,” always anticipating danger.